 The LTC3305 is a standalone lead acid battery balancer for up to four cells; it uses a fifth reservoir battery cell (AUX) and continuously places it in parallel with each of the other batteries (one at a time) to balance all battery cells (lead acid batteries are rugged and can handle this).

 Both active and passive cell balancing are effective ways to improve system health by monitoring and matching the SoC of each cell.
 Active cell balancing redistributes charge during the charging and discharging cycle, unlike passive cell balancing, which simply dissipates charge during the charge cycle.
 Thus active cell balancing increases system run-time and can increase the charging efficiency.
 Active balancing requires a more complex, larger footprint solution; passive balancing is more cost effective.
-Whichever method works best in your application, Linear Technology offers solutions for both, integrated into our battery management ICs (such as the LTC6803 and LTC6804) and complementary devices that work in conjunction with these ICs to provide a precise, robust battery management system.
+Whichever method works best in your application, Analog Devices Inc. offers solutions for both, integrated into our battery management ICs (such as the LTC6803 and LTC6804) and complementary devices that work in conjunction with these ICs to provide a precise, robust battery management system.